akaurov/biostar-central/biostar/server/templates/account/messages/readme.txt

-Some of these files are empty to override default behaviors.
+{% load i18n %}{% blocktrans %}Some of these files are empty to override default behaviors.{% endblocktrans %}